 Miller is retiring after eight terms, which makes her the longest-serving African-American state lawmaker in Iowa history.
 None of the three candidates running in her district are black.
 The Democratic contender here is Megan Srinivas, who is the only Asian American running for the Iowa legislature from either party this year.
 If elected, she would become the first Asian American in the House since 2008, when Dandekar left the lower chamber to run for state Senate.

 Reyma McCoy McDeid, one of two Democrats challenging Kevin Koester in House district 38, is the only other African American running for the Iowa legislature this year.
+UPDATE/CORRECTION: Pauline Chilton, the GOP candidate in House district 99, is also Black.
+ToyA Johnson later filed as a Libertarian candidate in House district 32.

 No Latinx candidates filed for any House seat in 2018.
 CORRECTION: Noah Canady, one of two Democrats running against State Representative David Kerr in House district 88, is Latino.
-That’s a step backwards from the last election cycle, when two Latina Democrats challenged GOP incumbents.
+That's a step backwards from the last election cycle, when two Latina Democrats challenged GOP incumbents.
 Four Latinx candidates (all Democrats) filed to run in Iowa House or Senate primaries in 2014.
+LATE UPDATE: Canady ended his campaign in May and endorsed Lanny Hillyard, the other Democrat running for the House seat.

 No one affiliated with any religion other than a branch of Christianity has served in the Iowa Senate for some time.
 To my knowledge, Janice Weiner is the only Jewish candidate for either chamber of the Iowa legislature this year.
 She is one of four Democrats seeking to represent Senate district 37, where Bob Dvorsky is retiring.
 Imad Youssif, another Democrat running in that district, is Muslim.
 However, Zach Wahls is the front-runner in the Senate district 37 primary, having raised more than $54,000 in his first two weeks as a candidate.